Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 **Notice a few things about this flow:**

 1. You're writing pure PyTorch... no unnecessary abstractions or new libraries to learn.
 2. You get free GPU and 16-bit support without writing any of that code in your model.
 3. You also get all of the capabilities below (without coding or testing yourself).

+- :ref:`Examples & Tutorials`
+- :ref:`Examples & Tutorials`
+- :ref:`Examples & Tutorials`